bncunha/erp-api/README.md

 ## Continuous integration and deployment

-The workflow defined in [`.github/workflows/deploy.yml`](.github/workflows/deploy.yml) runs on pushes and pull requests to `main`.
+The workflow defined in [`.github/workflows/deploy.yml`](.github/workflows/deploy.yml) runs on pushes and pull requests to `main` and `development`.

 1. Checkout the repository and set up Go.
 2. Build the project.
 3. Run the targeted unit tests with a coverage gate of 90%.
-4. Trigger a Render deployment via the `RENDER_DEPLOY_HOOK_URL` secret when the build occurs on `main`.
+4. Trigger a Render deployment via the `RENDER_DEPLOY_HOOK_URL` secret when the build occurs on `main` and via `RENDER_DEPLOY_HOOK_URL_DEV` when the build occurs on `development`.

-Ensure that the Render deploy hook URL is configured in the repository secrets before merging to `main` so successful builds automatically deploy.
+Ensure that the Render deploy hook URLs are configured in the repository secrets before merging so successful builds automatically deploy to the correct environment.

 ## Test coverage expectations